Nomad-Media/samples-js/live-channel/Readme.md

 ## Update Live Output Profile

 To update a live output profile, enter the id of the output you want to update.
-Then fill in the rest of the information you want to add.
+Then enter the name of the output, choose an output type, select if the output is active or not, and/or fill in the rest of the information you want to update.

 ![](images/update-live-output.png)